MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/concepts/agents.md

 |**Run** | Activation of an agent to begin running based on the contents of the Thread.
 The agent uses its configuration and the Thread’s Messages to perform tasks by calling models and tools.
 As part of a Run, the agent appends Messages to the Thread.|
 |**Run Step** | A detailed list of steps the agent took as part of a Run.
 An agent can call tools or create Messages during it’s run.
 Examining Run Steps allows you to understand how the agent is getting to its final results. |

-## agents data access
+## Agents data access

 Currently, agents, threads, messages, and files created for agents are scoped at the Azure OpenAI resource level.
 Therefore, anyone with access to the Azure OpenAI resource or API key access is able to read/write agents, threads, messages, and files.

 We strongly recommend the following data access controls:

 - Implement authorization.
 Before performing reads or writes on agents, threads, messages, and files, ensure that the end-user is authorized to do so.
 - Restrict Azure OpenAI resource and API key access.
-Carefully consider who has access to Azure OpenAI resources where agents are being used and associated API keys.
+Carefully consider who has access to Azure OpenAI resources where agents are being used, and the associated API keys.
 - Routinely audit which accounts/individuals have access to the Azure OpenAI resource.
 API keys and resource level access enable a wide range of operations including reading and modifying messages and files.
 - If you're using Azure OpenAI models, enabling [diagnostic settings](../../openai/how-to/monitor-openai.md#configure-diagnostic-settings) to allow long-term tracking of certain aspects of the Azure OpenAI resource's activity log.